TiiKoh/tiikoh.github.io/cmdline_course.md

 moves the file **myfile.txt** into the directory **myfiles**.

 The first week was not too challenging, which was nice.
-My knowledge of command-line environment at the start of the course was virtually non-existent, having mostly only used Windows my whole life.
-However, most basic commands were rather straightforward, and the whole command-line environment feels pretty intuitive.
-Some simple commands were a bit difficult to me - for some reason, I never seemed to remember which way around the source and target should go.
+My knowledge of command-line environments at the start of the course was virtually non-existent, having mostly only used Windows my whole life.
+However, most basic commands were rather straightforward, and the whole environment feels pretty intuitive.
+However, some simple commands were a bit difficult for me—for some reason, I never seemed to remember which way around the source and target should go.
 If I type `mv file1 file2`, which is the source and which is the target?
 I am slowly starting to remember now.

 ## Week 2

-Text here.
+During the second week of the course we learned about navigating the Unix filesystem.
+We learned about users and permissions, processes, and working with a remote server.

 ## Week 3